MESSEGE FROM ARTIST

 lines would become devoid of personality.
 However, I noticed that "Hakubyouzuhou

-lines.
-Also the combination of rounded and angular lines creates complicated
+fineness of the lines.
+Also the combination of rounded and angular

 (V₯), heavenly garment (Vί), lotus seat (@Ψΐ), and convert into the vector

-and continue drawing by zooming into the deep details of the body.
-The
+draw and continue drawing by zooming into the deep details of the body.

 Although my drawing may have some quality that differs from the traditional